Freedom Caucus: Removal of Kevin McCarthy as speaker

-Despite the earlier agreement, in September 2023, Freedom Caucus members once again began joining with Democrats to block procedural rule votes.
-On September 19 and September 21, five members of the Freedom Caucus, voted with Democrats to block a vote on a military funding bill.
-The Freedom Caucus was angry about a proposed continuing resolution to avert a government shutdown that they argued did not do enough to cut spending.
+Despite the earlier agreement, Freedom Caucus members once again joined with Democrats in September 2023 to block procedural rule votes.
+On September 19 and September 21, five members of the Freedom Caucus voted with Democrats to block a vote on a military funding bill.
+The Freedom Caucus was angry about a proposed continuing resolution to avert a government shutdown, arguing it did not do enough to cut spending.
 On September 29, twenty-one Freedom Caucus members joined with Democrats to block a continuing resolution which included spending cuts and immigration restrictions.
-Freedom Caucus members who voted against the resolution said they would not support a temporary spending bill under any circumstance.
+Freedom Caucus members who voted against the resolution said they would not support a temporary spending bill under any circumstances.

 Because of this conflict, the federal government appeared poised to shut down.
 The Freedom Caucus threatened to depose McCarthy if he turned to Democrats to gather more votes.
 On September 29, Politico reported that Representative Matt Gaetz had reached out to Congressional Progressive Caucus chair Pramila Jayapal, among other Democrats about removing McCarthy.
 The following day, hours before a shutdown was expected to occur, the House of Representatives passed a bipartisan continuing resolution to fund the government through November 17.
 The resolution was passed in the Senate and signed by President Joe Biden, averting a shutdown.
 Representative Matt Gaetz, who had led resistance to McCarthy, announced in an interview with CNN that he would move to remove McCarthy for working with Democrats.

 On October 2, Gaetz filed a motion to vacate, forcing a vote on McCarthy's removal within two legislative days.
 Voting began the following day; McCarthy ruled out a deal with Democrats.
 Representative Tom Cole unsuccessfully moved to table the motion.
 The House proceeded with a successful vote to vacate on a 216–210 vote, the first time in congressional history that the chair was vacated.
 Eventually, the Republican conference unanimously elected Mike Johnson Speaker of the House.